rquinio/PortraitBuilder/README.md

 - Select your CK2 game executable (ex: C:\Program Files (x86)\Steam\SteamApps\common\Crusader Kings II\CK2game.exe).
 This value is kept into a file "gamedir.txt".
 - Errors are logged to a log.txt file.
 Adding -logfull to PortraitBuilder.exe launch options will set log level to DEBUG.

-## Mono users (Linux/Mac/Windows)
+## Mono users (Linux/MacOS/Windows)

 - Install [Mono 5.x](http://www.mono-project.com/download/).
 Note: GTK# is not required.
+- To launch:
+  - On Windows, run "mono PortraitBuilder.exe"
-- Run ".
+  - On Linux, run ".
 PortraitBuilder" which is an alias for "MONO_PATH=./lib mono PortraitBuilder.exe"
-Note: on MacOS, use: "MONO_PATH=./lib mono --arch=32 PortraitBuilder.exe", as [WinForms only work with Mono 32bits on MacOS](http://www.mono-project.com/docs/about-mono/supported-platforms/osx/#32-and-64-bit-support)
+  - On MacOS, run: "MONO_PATH=./lib mono --arch=32 PortraitBuilder.exe", as [WinForms only work with Mono 32bits on MacOS](http://www.mono-project.com/docs/about-mono/supported-platforms/osx/#32-and-64-bit-support)
 - Select your CK2 game executable (ex: ~/.local/share/Steam/SteamApps/common/Crusader Kings II/ck2 or /Users/USER/Library/Application Support/Steam/SteamApps/common/crusader kings ii/ck2.app).
 This value is kept into a file "gamedir.txt".
 - Errors are logged to a log.txt file